microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/BlobChannel/README.md

 ## Usage details

-- `Program.cs` is this sample is the entry point.
-This file sets up the sample.
+- **`Program.cs`**: Outlines how you can add configuration for a Blob Channel.
+There are commends in this file - check it out.
 - `PipelineService.cs`/`IPipelineService.cs` provide access to test the web pipeline for the sample.
 - `BlobChannelConfig.cs` is an example configuration for the entire program.
 It uses the *option pattern* to provide strongly typed access to groups of related settings.
 Please refer to [this .NET documentation page](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme#environment-variables) for more information.
 - `RandomString.cs` provides some sample data.